dotnet-essentials/Kwality.UVault/docs/iam/getting-started.rst

 Configure ASP.NET
 *****************

-The Identity & Access Management component can be used by adding and configuring UVault's required services to use IAM.
-Here's an example of how to do this:
+To leverage the capabilities of the Identity & Access Management (IAM) component, UVault provides the option to incorporate and configure the necessary services within the application.
+The following example demonstrates the process of adding and configuring UVault's required services to utilize IAM:

 .. code-block:: csharp